The Charm of the ENFP Personality

 Always eager to take on new challenges, the ENFP wants to do it all.
 The art of networking comes naturally to them and their open-mindedness allows them to learn from others without their ego interfering.

-ENFPs often fall into careers that focus on human science or service such as:
+ENFPs often fall into careers that focus on human sciences or service such as:

 - Law Enforcement